Mike Mussina

 Michael Cole Mussina (born December 8, 1968), nicknamed "Moose", is an American former baseball starting pitcher who played 18 seasons in Major League Baseball (MLB) for the Baltimore Orioles (1991–2000) and the New York Yankees (2001–2008).
-He was elected to the Baseball Hall of Fame in his sixth year of eligibility in 2019.
+In 2019, Mussina was elected to the Baseball Hall of Fame.

 Mussina spent his entire career in the American League East, won at least 11 games in 17 consecutive seasons – an American League record – and recorded a career .638 winning percentage.
-Among pitchers, he ranks 33rd in all-time wins (270), 33rd in games started (535), 66th in innings pitched (3,562.2), 23rd in strikeouts (2,813), and 23rd all-time in pitching Wins Above Replacement (82.9).
+Among pitchers, he ranks 23rd in strikeouts (2,813), and 23rd all-time in pitching Wins Above Replacement (82.9), 33rd in all-time wins (270), 33rd in games started (535), 66th in innings pitched (3,562.2).
 A five-time All-Star and seven-time Gold Glove winner, Mussina's consistency resulted in six top-five finishes in the voting for his league's Cy Young Award.

 Early life

-Mussina was born in Williamsport, Pennsylvania.
+Mussina was born on December 8, 1968, in Williamsport, Pennsylvania.
 At Montoursville Area High School in Montoursville, Pennsylvania he had a 24–4 win–loss record with a 0.87 earned run average (ERA) for the school's baseball team.
 In the summer, he played for the Montoursville American Legion Baseball team.
 While playing baseball in college, he also played in the summertime for Jerseytown, Pennsylvania of the North Branch Baseball League of PA (NBBL).

 Mussina also excelled in the sports of football and basketball as his records remain near the top of Montoursville High School's all-time boys' basketball career scoring leaders with over 1,000 points scored.
 An outstanding placekicker, he received an offer to play college football from Penn State University head coach Joe Paterno, but he turned down the offer to focus on playing baseball.
 He also received a Division 1 college basketball scholarship offer from Vanderbilt University.

 As a high school senior, Mussina just missed being the valedictorian of his graduating class.
 According to some reports, he intentionally came up short to avoid delivering a commencement speech.

 Mussina was drafted by the Baltimore Orioles in 1987 but chose to attend college at Stanford University rather than sign.